Area hospitals estimate community benefit exceeded $700M in 2021

-The Greater Dayton Area Hospital Association (GDAHA) estimates the community benefit of hospitals in the Dayton region and surrounding counties exceeded $666 million in fiscal year 2020 and more than $727 million in fiscal year 2021.
+The Greater Dayton Area Hospital Association (GDAHA) estimates the community benefit of hospitals in the region, including Clark and Champaign counties, exceeded $666 million in fiscal year 2020 and more than $727 million in fiscal year 2021.

 Items that fall under the community benefit that hospitals provide to the region include charity care and Medicaid shortfall, which is the difference between commercial rates from private insurance and what Medicaid covers, along with research, health profession education, subsidized health services, community health improvement activities, and cash or in-kind contributions.